Phoenix Force: Jean Grey

-After an encounter with the Hellfire Club and manipulation by Mastermind and the White Queen, the Phoenix is transformed into their Black Queen.
-She breaks free of Mastermind's control, but transforms into Dark Phoenix.
-She battles the X-Men, flees to the stars, devours the energies of the D'Bari star system to satisfy her "hunger" as Dark Phoenix, annihilates the five billion inhabitants of its fourth planet, and destroys a nearby Shi'ar observatory vessel that opens fire on her before she returns to Earth.
-There, Dark Phoenix is defeated in psionic combat by Professor X, and Jean Grey regains control.
+An encounter with the Hellfire Club and manipulation by Mastermind and Emma Frost (the White Queen) transformed the Phoenix into their Black Queen.
+She breaks free of Mastermind's control, but transforms into the Dark Phoenix.
+She battles the X-Men, flees to the stars, devours the energies of the D'Bari star system to satisfy her "hunger" as the Dark Phoenix, annihilates the five billion inhabitants of its fourth planet, and destroys a nearby Shi'ar observatory vessel that opens fire on her before she returns to Earth.
+There, the Dark Phoenix is defeated in psionic combat by Professor X, and Jean Grey regains control.
 The X-Men, along with Phoenix, are teleported to space by the Shi'ar and given a trial by combat.
 Just as victory seemed certain for the Imperial Guard, Jean becomes Dark Phoenix again.
 She apparently commits suicide on Earth's moon before Cyclops.

-As originally written, the Jean Grey incarnation of the Phoenix is Jean herself, having attained her ultimate potential as a psi, becoming a being of pure energy and reforming herself as Phoenix, only to become slowly corrupted by the manipulation of such foes as Mastermind and Emma Frost; unable to adapt to her enormous power, Jean is driven mad.
+As originally written, the Jean Grey incarnation of Phoenix is Jean herself, having attained her ultimate potential as a psi, becoming a being of pure energy and reforming herself as Phoenix, only to become slowly corrupted by the manipulation of such foes as Mastermind and Emma; Jean is driven mad as she is unable to adapt to her enormous power.

-To return Jean to the fold several years later, this storyline was retconned to reveal the existence of the cosmic Phoenix Force entity, which had created a duplicate body of Jean, believed itself to be Jean and acted in her place while the real Jean lay in a healing cocoon at the bottom of Jamaica Bay, where the Avengers and Fantastic Four discover her.
+To return Jean to the fold several years later, this storyline was retconned to reveal the existence of the cosmic Phoenix Force entity, which had created a duplicate body of Jean, believed itself to be Jean, and acted in her place while the real version laid in a healing cocoon at the bottom of Jamaica Bay, where the Avengers and Fantastic Four discover her.
 It allowed Jean to be revived as a member of X-Factor.
 The extent to which the duplicate and Jean are separate entities depends on who is writing the characters at the time: some instances portray them as inherently separate, while others demonstrate a shared consciousness.

-After committing suicide, the Phoenix Force reaches the Hot White Room where it encounters a manifestation of Death and returns itself to Jean in the cocoon.
-Horrified by what it has done, Jean rejects it and it fuses with Jean's clone, Madelyne Pryor.
-This portion of the Phoenix remains with Madelyne until she commits suicide while fighting Jean Grey before rejoining Jean's consciousness.
+After committing suicide, the Phoenix Force reaches the White Hot Room where it encounters a manifestation of Death and returns itself to Jean in the cocoon.
+Horrified by what it has done, Jean rejects it and it fuses with Madelyne Pryor (Jean's clone).
+This portion of the Phoenix remains with Madelyne until the latter committed suicide while fighting her genetic template before joining into a merged consciousness.